Anang Hermansyah

-Anang Hermansyah (born 18 March 1969) is an Indonesian singer, musician, producer and politician, who served as a member of the People's Representative Council from the East Java IV constituency as from 2014 until 2019.
-Since 2007, anang has been one of the judges for the singing talent contest, namely Indonesian Idol.
-Anang is the ex-husband of famous pop singer turned politician Krisdayanti.
+Anang Hermansyah (born 18 March 1969) is an Indonesian singer, musician, producer, and politician, who served as a member of the People's Representative Council from the East Java IV constituency as from 2014 until 2019.
+Since 2007, Anang has been one of the judges for the singing talent contest Indonesian Idol.

 Early life and education

-Anang attended elementary school in SD Jember Kidul in 1977, and entered middle school in SMP Negeri 1 Jember in 1983.
-He would go to SMA Negeri 4 Surabaya for highschool in 1986.
+Anang attended elementary school in SD Jember Kidul in 1977 and entered middle school in SMP Negeri 1 Jember in 1983.
+He would go to SMA Negeri 4 Surabaya for high school in 1986.

 Musical career

-Anang has joined a band since high school in Jember, East Java.
+Anang joined a band in high school in Jember, East Java.
 However, he only got serious about music when he was studying at the Islamic University of Bandung by joining Doel Sumbang's studio.
-Around this time Anang made a musical recording with Doel Sumbang, although it was not published.
+Around this time, Anang made a musical recording with Doel Sumbang, although it was not published.

-Joined the band Kidnap Katrina:[4] In 1989, Anang decided to move to Jakarta and became acquainted with Pay Siburian, a BIP guitarist who was still playing for Slank.
+He joined the hard rock/alternative rock band, Kidnap Katrina:[4] In 1989, Anang decided to move to Jakarta and became acquainted with Pay Siburian, a BIP guitarist who was still playing for Slank.
 Through Pay, Anang also joined the Gang Potlot social circle and later strengthened the Kidnap Katrina group founded by Massto[5] (Bimbim Slank's sister[6]) and Koko (sister of Kaka Slank[7]).
 Together with Kidnap Katrina, Anang released a self-titled album[8] with his hits entitled "Biru"[9] in 1993.

-Going solo: After leaving Kidnap Katrina, Anang decided to go solo and released albums, including Letlah, Lepas, Melayang and Tania.
-Together with his wife, Krisdayanti, Anang released the album Cinta, Kasih, Buah Hati and Makin Aku Cinta.
-After he divorced Krisdayanti, he released his album Half My Soul Go.
-He also duets with Syahrini in the song Don't Choose Me.
+Going solo: After leaving Kidnap Katrina, Anang decided to go solo and released albums, including Letlah, Lepas, and Melayang.
+After he divorced Krisdayanti, he released his album, Separuh Jiwaku Pergi (Half of My Soul Go).
+He also duets with Syahrini in the song Jangan Memilih Aku (Don't Choose Me).
 This song managed to score a huge success.
-He then also sang a second duet, entitled The Last Love with Syahrini.
+He then also sang a second duet, entitled Cinta Terakhir (The Last Love), with Syahrini.

-In 2011 he ended his duet with Syahrini and took Ashanty as his new duet partner.
+In 2011, he ended his duet with Syahrini and took Ashanty as his new duet partner.
 Their relationship progressed from being just a duet of friends into lovers and eventually getting married.
 The couple Anang and Ashanty released an album entitled My Soulmate and gave birth to 2 hits, Determining My Heart and My Soulmate.

-Apart from singing success, Anang is also a songwriter, arranger and producer for several singers, including his wife, Krisdayanti, while managing Studio Hijau, his recording studio.
-Anang also successfully held the 3 Diva Concert, which involved his wife, Krisdayanti, as well as Titi DJ and Ruth Sahanaya.
-Not only in the world of singing, Anang has also spread his wings in the world of acting by producing a film entitled "The Difficulty of Being a Virgin".
-This film is supported by Restu Sinaga, Nova Eliza, Al Fathir Muchtar, Olga Syahputra, Tio Pakusadewo, Julia Perez.
+Apart from singing success, Anang is also a songwriter, arranger, and producer for several singers, Not only in the world of singing, Anang has also spread his wings in the world of acting by producing a film entitled "The Difficulty of Being a Virgin".
+This film is supported by Restu Sinaga, Nova Eliza, Al Fathir Muchtar, Olga Syahputra, Tio Pakusadewo, and Julia Perez.